MicrosoftDocs/win32/desktop-src/WmiSdk/setsecuritydescriptor-method-in-class---systemsecurity.md

 ---
-Description: Writes an updated version of the security descriptor that controls access to the WMI namespace to which you are connected.
+description: Writes an updated version of the security descriptor that controls access to the WMI namespace to which you are connected.
 The security descriptor is represented by an instance of \_\_SecurityDescriptor. ms.assetid: e92430fd-61b1-4986-88dc-b85f502f62e6 ms.tgt_platform: multiple
 title: SetSecurityDescriptor method of the __SystemSecurity class